coyote240/resume/src/resume.md

 remediation of security flaws as they were found.

-Reviewed the totality of security software used by ThinkTank, negotiated and consolidated vendor contracts, resulting in over 50k in annual software and contractor savings.
+Reviewed the totality of security software used by ThinkTank, negotiated and consolidated vendor contracts, resulting in ~25k in annual software and contractor savings.

 Assisted the CFO in preparing ThinkTank for SOC2 Readiness Assessment.